 This is the result that you will obtain (the default singleband pseudocolor inverted palette has been used for rendering).
+You can use the twi.qml style provided.

-What we will try to do now is to create an algorithm that calculates the TWI from a DEM in jut one single step.
+What we will try to do now is to create an algorithm that calculates the TWI from a DEM in just one single step.
 That will save us work in case we later have to compute a TWI layer from another DEM, since we will need just one single step to do it instead of the 3 ones above.
 All the processes that we need are found in the toolbox, so what we have to do is to define the workflow to wrap them.
 This is where the graphical modeler comes in.